Let's Talk About Sex: Sexuality and Sexual Difficulties

 Monash University or Monash Health staff:

-The course will be facilitated by Dr Anita Elias MBBS, FASPM, FECSM, a medical practitioner and psychotherapist, specialising and working in Sexual Medicine and Sexual and Relationship Therapy for over 20 years.
-Anita is the Head of the Sexual Medicine and Therapy Clinic at Monash Health, a consultant at the Psychosexual service at The Women’s Hospital and a Senior Lecturer at Monash University.
+The course will be facilitated by Dr Anita Elias MBBS, FASPM, FECSM, a medical practitioner and psychotherapist, specialising and working in Sexual Medicine and Sexual and Relationship Therapy for over 25 years.
+Anita is the Head of the Sexual Medicine and Therapy Clinic at Monash Health, and a Senior Lecturer at Monash University.
 She will be joined by a multidisciplinary team of experts in Sexual Medicine and Sex Therapy.